Goodluck6897/CKA/Day 28/AWS-secrets.md

 ```

 This tells the Secrets Store CSI Driver:
+The CSI driver fetches the secret from AWS Secrets Manager

 > After retrieving the secret from AWS, create/synchronise a Kubernetes Secret called `catalog-secret`.